 Two Subject Moderatorship candidates must sit Philosophy 1 and Philosophy 2.

-Students who wish to enter these examinations should contact the Head of Department as early as possible in their second year who will assist them in applying and in their preparations.
+Students who wish to enter these examinations should contact Prof. James Levine as early as possible in their second year who will assist them in applying and in their preparations.